riv-dev/ryukyu_server_setup_wiki/README.md

 1. Log onto your server and install code checker by following instructions at: [https://github.com/riv-dev/code_checker](https://github.com/riv-dev/code_checker)

 ## Download Ryukyu Social Source Code
+Ryukyu Social uses a "master" and "stable" branch workflow.
+The source code has a master branch, and a stable branch.
+The master branch is used for continuous integration and testing of new features.
+The master branch could be thought of as the "staging" branch where we stage our developmental changes before we release it into production.
+Once we are happy if the state of our master branch (all code is working properly), we pull the master branch code into the stable branch.
+Production is always running code from the stable branch only.
+You can read more about this workflow here [https://gist.github.com/digitaljhelms/4287848](https://gist.github.com/digitaljhelms/4287848)

 1. Log onto your server.
 In your home directory (for example "riv"), create a folder called "apps".
 ```
 cd ~/